psdh/psdh.github.io/_posts/2019-02-05-weekly-report-7.md

 * Wednesday: Great day at work: 8/10, not so productive after work have just chilled

+* Thursday - Sunday: Paris trip!!

+Missed my weekly long run!
+Will do it tomorrow!

 Caffeine does wonders with me, I've known that and I must embrace it and use it to my advantage